 Dr Arianna Autieri

-Arianna is a Lecturer in Translation Studies and Deputy Programme Coordinator of the MA in Translation
+Arianna is a Lecturer in English and Translation Studies and Programme Co-Coordinator of the BA Media and English.

 Academic qualifications